Your membership has expired

 If you’re looking to shop without spending too much, there are plenty of products for sale that will cost you less than $50.
 The best part?
 They all perform really well in our lab tests and at-home evaluations, so you can trust you’re getting a good product at a great price.

-Based on what I know from tracking these items all year, I do my best to put prices into context.
+Based on my observations of these items throughout the year, I strive to put prices into context.
 I look for discounts that are actually better than usual, so I can help you get a really stellar deal when you click that order button.
 But if something is always “on sale” for a certain price, it may not actually be the deal it appears to be.
-But it could still be a good value if the product works well, especially when it’s under $50.
-So I make sure you have all the information so you know exactly what you’re getting either way.
+That said, it could still be a good value if the product works well, especially when it’s under $50.
+I want to ensure you have all the information, so you know exactly what you’re getting, either way.

 This list focuses on items that cost $50 or less, from headphones to kitchen appliances and more.
-To see what else is on sale, head to the CR Deals hub, where I share everything I find.
+To see what else is on sale, visit the CR Deals hub, where I share all the deals I find.

 Nektek Shiatsu Neck and Back Massager